The most serious crime in federal law is murder. The punishment includes a possible life sentence or even capital punishment.

 Example: Tom breaks into a federal courthouse to kidnap a witness.
 In the fray, the witness struggles against Tom, whose gun accidentally goes off and kills the witness.
 If caught, Tom could be booked at the Clark County Detention Center on federal first degree murder charges.

 it is irrelevant that Tom had no intention to kill or even hurt the witness.
 All that matters is that in the course of kidnapping the witness, Tom caused his death.
 Felony murder does not require an intent to kill.

-Second degree murder is any kind of murder that is not considered first degree.
-This encompasses extremely reckless killing where the person may not have intended to cause death but should have known that death was the likely result.
+Second-degree murder is any kind of murder that is not considered first degree.
+This encompasses an extremely reckless killing where the person may not have intended to cause death but should have known that death was the likely result.
 Goodsprings NV criminal defense attorney Neil Shouse provides an illustration:

 Example: Jess and Cal are camping in a federal park in northern Nevada and playing Russian Roulette with a pistol.
 Eventually, one of Jess's trigger pulls kills Cal.
 If Jess is caught, the U.S. Marshals Service may book him at the Washoe County Detention Center on federal second degree murder charges.

 Note that Jess may still be convicted of murder even though he meant no harm towards Cal.
 Nevada Federal Court will presume that Jess should have known that playing Russian Roulette would probably result in a fatality.
 Therefore the court would hold Jess criminally liable.

 The murder laws in Nevada and in the federal government are very alike and have similar definitions, defenses and penalties.
 Read more about the Nevada crime of murder.

 The best defenses for a federal murder allegation wholly depend on the unique circumstances of the case.
 Some strategies which may be effective in one case may be completely irrelevant in another.
 Below are some of the more common defenses to federal murder charges: